Hairy vetch (Vicia villosa

 Hairy Vetch Toxic Components

-is capable of accumulating large amounts of dry matter, nitrogen and cyanogenetic glycosides.
+is capable of accumulating large amounts of dry matter, nitrogen and cyanogenic glycosides.

 It has also been associated with systemic granulomatous disease (SGD)